Solar power for your local community and savings on your electric bill.

 Customers sign up to reserve a portion of the solar credits that are produced by the solar farm through a subscription.

-Customers receive a monthly solar credit on their utility for the electricity produced by their subscription and pay a discount of up to 10% on the credits earned for up to 20 years.
+Customers receive a monthly solar credit on their utility bill for the electricity produced by their subscription and pay a discount of 5% – 25% on the solar credits received for up to 20 years.

 A few common questions...